 The truth is, workers experiencing sexual harassment (of any gender) have several options and legal protections.
 Workers can follow company procedures for reporting workplace sexual harassment, such as contacting human resources.
 In addition, women can report sexual harassment to the Equal Employment Opportunity Commission (also known as the EEOC) or contact an employment law attorney to discuss additional options.
-We have also recently published a blog discussing steps workers can take after experiencing sexual harassment.

 The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have been harmed by workplace sexual harassment.